piyush0101/jenkins-view-builder/README.md

         user=user
         password=password
         url=http[s]://jenkinsurl

+Also you can override connection parameters by shell arguments:

+        --url - Jenkins URL
+        --user - Jenkins user
+        --password - Jenkins user password

 Once that is ready, we are all set to create the view in jenkins using the following command

         jenkins-view-builder update --conf path-to-jenkins-config-file path-to-view-yaml-file